microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 Due to the collaborative nature of the system in which we operate, it's possible for some interim changes to occur between the change to be undone and the tip of the document history (which is where the inverse is slated to apply).
-(Technically, this challenge can also arise in a non-collaborative system if the undo model supports undoing older changes made by the user either without undoing the later changes made by the user.
+(Technically, this challenge can also arise in a non-collaborative system if the undo model supports undoing older changes made by the user without undoing the later changes made by the user.
-In our case, this challenge is forced on us by collaboration even for applications which only wish to undo the last changes performed by the local user).
+In our case, this challenge is forced on us by collaboration even for applications that only wish to undo the last changes performed by the local user).

-The fact that we may find ourselves trying to undo a change that is not at the tip of the document history forces us to consider two options for what semantics we want undo operations to have.
+The fact that we may find ourselves trying to undo a change that is not at the tip of the document history forces us to consider three options for what semantics we want undo operations to have.
 Should the state of the document after the undo operation is applied be...

 1. The state before the undone operation?